 We start with a court scene where we learn the only relevant context-

 Save your knowledge of the original sin.
-This was intended as an jurisdictional investigation from the beginning, and has very little to do with religion.
+This was intended as a jurisdictional investigation from the beginning and has very little to do with religion.

 We shall use common sense.